majianjia/nnom/docs/api_model.md

 ~~~

 This callback is a runtime callback, which can then be used to evaluate the performance, extract the intermediate output etc.
-It will be call after each layer is ran. (if a actail (activation tail) is present, this callback will be called after the actail)
+It will be called after each layer has ran. (if a actail (activation tail) is present, this callback will be called after the actail)

 **Arguments**